 Please join us this June 17-19, 2018 in Washington, D.C. at CMEP’s Advocacy Summit And Still We Rise, to meet Lisa Loden and other incredible women making peace in their communities in the Middle East.

 God of the Universe, we pray for faith leaders in the Holy Land working to address issues in their communities and unite under in a shared commitment as they work towards peace and justice.
 We ask that you would guide their efforts in building bridges and relationships and give them hope in the midst of conflict to continue their work.
 Help us as we continuously seek ways to support them and actively pursue a just peace.

-This story was written by Jessica Hill, a Regional Coordinator at Churches for Middle East Peace (CMEP).
+This story was written by a volunteer at Churches for Middle East Peace (CMEP).

 CMEP is very thankful for the writers who contribute Spiritual Resources.
 However, CMEP does not necessarily agree with all the positions of our writers, and they do not speak on CMEP’s behalf.